nicolasservidio/nicolasservidio/README.md

 <br>

-Life Sciences, Molecular Biology, Cell Biology, Genetics, Chemistry, Physics, Advanced Mathematics.
+Life Sciences, Molecular Biology, Cell Biology, Genetics, Chemistry, Physics, Advanced Mathematics. <br>
-Grade: Bachelor's degree (“Licenciatura”).
+Grade: Bachelor's degree (“Licenciatura”). <br>
 Not completed (up to 4th year)

 - Related activities: I was involved in diverse projects both at a volunteer level, academic lab training, and professional experiences in private companies.
 In the private sector I worked in data and business analysis, assessing and consulting on scientific and high-tech R&D with emphasis in biomed, health tech and geroscience.